jhrcook/100DaysOfSwift/README.md

 **Day 14 - June 18, 2019:** Still working through initializers; I covered initializer delegation and inheritance today, finishing it failable initializers.
 I completed a second hour in the evening and finished up the initialization chapter.
 I then completed the deinitialization chapter and began the chapter on optional chaining.

 **Day 15 - June 19, 2019:** Finished up optional chaining; I understood everything I read, but I think this will take some getting used to in real life - it's another thing to keep in mind while programming.
 I also started error handling.

+**Day 16 - June 20, 2019:** I did *not* get in a full hour today - busy and late day in lab - but I'll make up for it tomorrow.
+I did finish up error handling and will be starting type casting.